wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/portals-maintenance-troubleshooting/includes/2-portal-maintenance.md

-An administrator's role goes beyond ensuring that a Power Apps portal is running correctly yet also configured to run efficiently and quickly.
+An administrator's role goes beyond ensuring that a Power Apps portal is running correctly; it also includes configuring it to run efficiently and quickly.
 Numerous tools are available to help administrators check the settings and status of a Power Apps portal and provide users with clear messaging if the portal is undergoing maintenance.

 ## Portal Checker

-The **Portal Checker** feature is available in the Power Apps Portals admin center and will run diagnostic checks to protect and advise against common issues that might be encountered when operating a portal.
+The **Portal Checker** feature is available in the Power Apps Portals admin center and will run diagnostic checks to protect and advise of common issues that might be encountered when operating a portal.

 To run the Portal Checker, follow these steps: